How to create an effective FAQ page for your customers

 Grid format with text only

 Instead of a page of vertical FAQs, you could have a grid style page.
 This would look like a row of boxes aligned across and down the page.
 You’d want the width and length to be large enough so that people aren’t straining to look at them.
 Also, you can use plenty of white space within the boxes or around the boxes for contrast with the text.
 Within the boxes, you’ll put the category of your FAQs.
 Clicking on the box leads the customer to a page with related questions in that category.
+At B12, our support articles are arranged in this format.

 Here’s another way to do the grid format: